Introduction & Market Context

 Challenges & Limitations

-- Integration Complexity: Connecting AI platforms to your legacy systems (ERP, billing, customer support) often requires custom API development.
-This can add £10,000-£50,000 to your implementation costs
+Integration complexity is the follow-on problem.
+Connecting AI platforms to legacy ERP, billing systems, or customer support tools often requires custom API development.
+That can add £10,000-£50,000 to your implementation costs beyond the SaaS subscription.
+Total cost of ownership is usually 2-3x what the pricing page suggests.

 Top 5 AI Sales Intelligence Platforms for UK Businesses